 Why Second Hand?

-Our garments are printed on hand picked, previously worn garments.
-We also hand pick from defective runs, otherwise destined for the landfill.
+We hand pick the materials that we use, including our t-shirts, from defective runs, otherwise destined for the landfill.
 These defective runs are over 70% damaged and are typically considered unsellable, and are in all other cases thrown out.
 We carefully sort threw to salvage the usable 30%, and directly donate the remaining to local shelters.
-According to the EPA Office of Solid Waste, Americans throw away 16 million tons of clothing and textiles per year.
-By choosing to purchase and upcycle used clothing we are doing our part to help divert textiles from landfills.
+According to the EPA Office of Solid Waste, Americans throw away 16 million tons of clothing and textiles per year!
+By choosing to purchase and up-cycle used clothing we are doing our part to help divert textiles from landfills.
 We are also protecting the environment and the use of precious resources by avoiding the use of new materials for our garments.